-When questioned if they would know where to go for caregiver services, only about fifteen (15%) knew Community Action Team was the Area Agency on Aging and provided services to family caregivers.
-This shows there is still a need for outreach, awareness, education, and building community partnerships in the Columbia County.
-Outreach has become a little more difficult due to the COVID-19 pandemic, however we are beginning to find creative ways to market the program.
-This next year we plan to reach out through social media, provide articles for community newsletters, and take our plan to local city councils.
-We are also planning to provide both online and in-person (when able) training and support groups.
+When questioned if they would know where to go for caregiver services, only about 15% knew Community Action Team was the Area Agency on Aging and provided services to family caregivers.
+This shows there is still a need for outreach and education, and that building community partnerships should remain a focus in Columbia County.

-As a Community Action Agency, CAT already has programs and services that put the agency in contact with those in the greatest economic need.
-All case managers and intake workers at CAT are trained to assess for family caregivers and family caregiving responsibilities when discussing services with any of their clients.
-The senior’s services program care coordinators work with housing, energy/utility assistance, Veteran’s services, children and families programs, and the community investment programs to identify caregivers and coordinate services.
-This coordination help us to provide wrap-around services while working within our limited budget.
+As a Community Action Agency, CAT already has contact with many of those community members in the greatest economic need.
+All case managers and intake workers at CAT are trained to assess for caregiving needs when discussing services with any of their clients.
+Our AAA Senior Care Coordinators also work closely with CAT’s housing, energy/utility assistance, Veteran’s services, and children and families programs, in addition to our Community Investment programs, which allows them to identify and coordinate a range of support services to reduce the burden on family caregivers.
+This coordination of services between the various departments at CAT, or wrap-around service, also means that each client is receiving maximum benefit in a streamlined and cost-effective way.

-Community Action Team will provide the following programs for family caregivers:
+The AAA of Columbia County, and local community service providers, offer the following core services for family caregivers:

-Information about available services and training.
-This will be distributed through newsletters, social media, radio programming, and the ADRC;
+Information for caregivers about available supports and services.
+This information will be distributed through newsletters, social media, radio programming, and the ADRC, in addition to being available one-on-one to consumers and clients of all CAT programs.

-Assistance in gaining access to services and resources including comprehensive assessments, development and implementation of a service plan, periodic reassessments, and advocacy;
+Assistance to caregivers in gaining access to supportive services and resources, including comprehensive assessments, development and implementation of a service plan, periodic reassessments, and advocacy.

-Caregiver support groups and evidence-based training in the areas of caregiving, health, stress reduction, communication skills, and locating resources that assist the caregiver in making decisions and solving problems related to their caregiving role;
+Individual counseling, organization of support groups, and evidence-based training in the areas of caregiving, health, stress reduction, communication skills, and locating resources to assist caregivers in making decisions and solving problems related to their caregiving role.

 Respite care to enable caregivers to be temporarily relieved from their caregiving responsibilities.
-Respite care is prioritized to family caregivers

-providing care to a frail older adult.
+Respite care is prioritized to family caregivers providing care to frail older adults.

 Supplemental services to complement the care provided by the caregiver.
-These are provided on a limited basis and include home modifications, incontinent supplies, ramps, durable medical equipment.
+These services are provided on a limited basis and may include home modifications, incontinence supplies, ramps, durable medical equipment, etc.